artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

    For more information on editing the :term:`slug` and/or title of a description with the rename module, see: :ref:`rename-title-slug`.

-4. To the right of the edit fields, there is a checkbox corresponding to each field.
-By default, the title and slug checkboxes will be checked, and the filename field will be unchecked.
+4. Below the edit fields, there is a checkbox corresponding to each field.
+By default, the title, slug, and filename checkboxes will be checked.
 The checkbox associated with a field must be checked to enable editing.
 You can uncheck these fields at any time to disable them - doing so will undo any changes made and prevent the field from updating when the "Update" button is clicked.
 To edit the filename of the linked :term:`digital object`, check the "Update filename" box.
 You also might wish to uncheck the Title and Slug boxes, to prevent any accidental edits.

 5. Place your cursor in the filename :term:`field` and make changes as necessary.
    For reference, the original value before  your changes is displayed below